wp-plugins/bolcom-partnerprogramma-wordpress-plugin/readme.txt

 4. Click on the 'Bol.com' menu entry and insert your Partner SiteId, API Access Key and API Secret Key

 == Changelog ==

+= 1.1.1 =
+* Small style fix, setting the titles to fontsize of 100%.
+It seems some templates use a general .title with large fontsizes.

 = 1.1.0 =
 * Added filled placeholder rendering.
 Placeholders now have dummy content